pietroppeter/nobe/notes.md

 ## work on slides feature

-- I need to able to set a theme
+- I need to able to set a theme [x]
-- to_json is broken
+- to_json is broken - this is a separate issue that I should track, but it is not priority

+minimal slide version is working! removed most features in nimislides, next one to recover might be footer (and list of reveal themes).

 ### how to customize a theme